lukamiletic95/papers/Trees clustering.md

 </div>
 <br/><br/>

 First and foremost, let us assume that the network is now divided into clusters.
-As stated in [9]
+As presented in [9], nodes are clustered according to geographical proximity or some network-related metrics that is related to
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODYzMzQzNDQyLDYzMTYyMDUwOF19
+eyJoaXN0b3J5IjpbMTMyMzgxNzQwLDYzMTYyMDUwOF19
 -->